Back to blog

 Q: What makes the Emerald Edge such an important region of the world?

 Ian: It's an incredibly important ecological and cultural area.
-In the past there was regular contact and connection across the communities and regions of this vast area.
-These communities used to be deeply linked and that's all been broken.
+In the past, there was regular contact and connection across the communities and regions of this vast area.
+These communities used to be deeply linked, but that's all been broken.
 The re-establishment of those cultural links and community ties is incredibly important, as is the ecological importance of this band of geography.

-Jacob: When you have a diverse bioregion like this, with a wide array of cultures, tribes, and natural resources, there's a big challenge to figure out how to utilize the natural resources in a way that creates economic vitality and also cares for the land.
-It’s a challenge but also an opportunity to learn from one another, to be able to cross-pollinate ideas across the region.
+Jacob: When you have a diverse bioregion like this, with a wide array of cultures, tribes, and natural resources, it's a big challenge to figure out how to utilize the natural resources in a way that creates economic vitality and also cares for the land.
+It’s a challenge but also an opportunity to learn from one another and cross-pollinate ideas across the region.
 There aren’t a lot of other places you could really compare it to.

 Jacob: CoastWorks Alliance Innovation Network strives to generate economic opportunities along the Washington coast, bringing people together with a focus on how to create systems change.
-Our greatest strength is in the network of people, bringing them together to solve existing challenges.
-We source these challenges from the community and then we use our collective brain power and connections to try to help create new systems that support the economic vitality of the region.
+Our greatest strength is the network of people, bringing them together to solve existing challenges.
+We source these challenges from the community, and then we use our collective brainpower and connections to create new systems that support the economic vitality of the region.

 Q: Why was Reos Partners brought on to the Emerald Edge project?

-Crystal: I like to think of Reos as systems change experts.
+Crystal: I like to think of Reos as a system change expert.
 We hired Reos to help us implement social innovation methodology across the Emerald Edge.
 Of the multiple goals we had, one of them was to increase the capacity, both internally at TNC and externally with our closest partners, to facilitate systems change.
-Staff and partners in each of the three regions got training from Reos to lead systems change facilitation.
-We picked up the tools that we were given early and we use them consistently.
+Staff and partners in each of the three regions got training from Reos to lead systems change-facilitation.
+We picked up the tools that we were given early, and we used them consistently.
 We saw an incredible increase in our capacity to facilitate systems change.

-We worked with them to develop, through dialogue interviews, a clear assessment of what the challenges are that communities and people are facing within the Emerald Edge and across this very dispersed landscape.
-From there some of our first work was about bringing forward a way in which people can work together, both locally and cross-regionally, in order to achieve some of these goals.
+We worked with them to develop, through dialogue interviews, a clear assessment of the challenges that communities and people are facing within the Emerald Edge and across this very dispersed landscape.
+From there, some of our first work was about bringing forward a way in which people can work together, both locally and cross-regionally, in order to achieve some of these goals.

 OlympicRainforestClaneGessel-1 (1)

-Q: What does this collaborative approach mean for the project long-term?
+Q: What does this collaborative approach mean for the project in the long term?

-TNC is a great partner because of their commitment to being in this region for decades to come.
-We're there to support them in developing a strategy based upon Reos’ core competencies, and to then develop the capacity by which to live into that work as they go forward.
+TNC is a great partner because of its commitment to being in this region for decades.
+We're there to support them in developing a strategy based upon Reos’ core competencies and to develop the capacity to live into that work as they go forward.

 Q: How has Reos Partners helped with moving these initiatives forward?

 Jacob: The impact has been cumulative.
-On one side, there’s learning facilitation and how to keep people focused and keep the process moving, and making sure that the scope is not too big or not too little.
-Then there is also setting up the project for success before you even get in, tools that help get people thinking in this way or breaking them apart to bring the ideas back together.
-It's an ongoing process where you crack it open and you start to put it back together and then you kind of break it apart and you constantly refine where you’re trying to get to.
+On one side, there’s learning facilitation and learning how to keep people focused, keep the process moving, and make sure that the scope is not too big or too small.
+Then there is also setting up the project for success before you even get in, tools that help get people thinking this way or breaking them apart to bring the ideas back together.
+It's an ongoing process where you crack it open, and you start to put it back together, and then you kind of break it apart, and you constantly refine where you’re trying to get to.
 There are so many phases to it all.
 You're helping other people think differently or expanding the way that they're looking at the resources or the role that they can play.

 We don't have to control everything that they do or have a hand in everything they do.
 I think that's really important for systems change because you need a whole network of people with the capacity to do big things.
 The social innovation lab methodology that we have been learning and practicing with Reos helps us to increase the social capital in our communities while also giving us the tools and a framework to understand how to do the systems change work.

 One of the things that has been really important in this process is the direct support from Reos.
-They were available not only to me as a TNC employee, but they were also highly available to our community partners.
-They would help us plan our meetings and have us learn and analyze what was happening and teach us how to do the systems change facilitation.
-We got a lot of intensive support not only to learn the tools, but to go into the community and use them.
+They were available not only to me as a TNC employee but also highly available to our community partners.
+They would help us plan our meetings, have us learn and analyze what was happening, and teach us how to implement the system change facilitation.
+We got a lot of intensive support not only to learn the tools but also to go into the community and use them.

 Ian: We’ve introduced a co-creative approach to make progress on these challenges.
 From the beginning, you're inviting in the current people who are facing the challenge.
-You are always in service to both their experience and knowledge, while introducing practices, techniques, and experience that has been developed in other work.
+You are always in service to both their experience and knowledge while introducing practices, techniques, and experience that have been developed in other work.
 So it's an idea of always blending.
 How do we blend our experience and understanding with grounded, lived experience and knowledge of the place?
-And how do we understand the way in which things need to work in this context?
+How do we understand the way things need to work in this context?

-We always say that we don't have the answer, but we have a process in which we can engage with people to discover possible solutions forward.
-It's facilitating conversation through dialogue interviews.
-It is bringing people together in order to do hands-on work in terms of the accelerators we've done with them.
-It's supporting the ongoing innovation hubs.
+We always say that we don't have the answer, but we have a process for engaging with people to discover possible solutions.
+It facilitates conversation through dialogue interviews.
+It brings people together to do hands-on work in terms of the accelerators we've done with them.
+It supports the ongoing innovation hubs.

 Q: Can you elaborate on the innovation hubs Reos has facilitated?

-Ian: We’ve supported ongoing innovation hubs that exist within Southeast Alaska, Washington State, and British Columbia, as well as helping them convene cross-regional meetings that bring together people from across all three regions.
+Ian: We’ve supported ongoing innovation hubs in Southeast Alaska, Washington State, and British Columbia and helped them convene cross-regional meetings that bring together people from all three regions.

-We’ve supported the creation of innovation hubs for the work being done in Washington with a goal of driving economic autonomy and agency within the Washington region.
-The focus is to help the local communities thrive economically, while also benefiting the local environment.
-One of our strategies at Reos is to always consider how to build networks of innovation that are locally based, and then create a network of those networks to share information across the region.
+We’ve supported the creation of innovation hubs for the work being done in Washington with the goal of driving economic autonomy and agency within the Washington region.
+The focus is on helping the local communities thrive economically while also benefiting the local environment.
+One of our strategies at Reos is to consider how to build locally based networks of innovation and then create a network of those networks to share information across the region.

-Crystal: At the accelerator we brought together partners with a history of conflict in this region, which has been pretty intense.
-For the last 40 or 50 years the timber conflict in Southeast Alaska has pitted jobs versus the environment and divided Indigenous communities.
-Regardless of the fact that we have this resilient network, we still have some of those residual tensions.
-Reos helped us make those tensions explicit so that we could lean into them.
+Crystal: At the accelerator, we brought together partners with a history of intense conflict in this region.
+For the last 40 or 50 years, the timber conflict in Southeast Alaska has pitted jobs versus the environment and divided Indigenous communities.
+Regardless of the fact that we have this resilient network, we still have some residual tensions.
+Reos helped us make those tensions explicit so we could lean into them.
 We saw amazing progress.
 We truly were accelerated.
-As a result, one of our community partners, which is an Indigenous corporation, put the first $10 million for this endowment on the table.
+As a result, one of our community partners, an Indigenous corporation, put the first $10 million for this endowment on the table.

 KitasooBayJasonHouston-1 (1)

-Q: What are some of the major challenges the Emerald Edge project faces?
+Q: What are some major challenges the Emerald Edge project faces?

-Jacob: Engaging local communities takes time and relationship-building and trust and buy-in.
+Jacob: Engaging local communities takes time, relationship-building, trust, and buy-in.
 A lot of people who've come before ask a lot and give very little.
 It's making sure that we're providing value, creating win-win situations, and building partnerships that create value.
 You can't just say, hey, we want your help to create a stronger economy.
-You have to get people on board and try to align it with their work and their passions and their values.
+You have to get people on board and try to align it with their work, their passions, and their values.
 You have to be very mindful and specific, and you have to come prepared.

 Ian: The biggest challenge from the beginning is always building trust.
-We’re coming in from the outside and look like other people who tried to do good work for them in the past.
+We’re coming in from the outside and looking like other people who tried to do good work for them in the past.
 We have to be very clear from the beginning that we're not here to say what needs to be done.
-We're only wanting to support the way in which it gets done.
+We only want to support the way in which it gets done.

 We also need to ensure that people understand our dedication and commitment and know that we're not going to be around for just a little while.
-The thing is that people come in with lots of energy, pour a little bit of time in, and then leave.
+People come in with lots of energy, pour a little bit of time in, and then leave.
 It’s one of the things we heard from the beginning.
 They want to know you're staying around.
 Another important thing is figuring out how we can connect with already existing work so that it's never about displacement.

 Q: What have you learned so far about how to achieve sustainable economic development within these communities?